guacsec/guac/pkg/assembler/graphql/README.md

 - `./gqlgen.yml`: the configuration file for
   [`gqlgen`](https://github.com/99designs/gqlgen) to generate Go code from GraphQL schema specification
-- `schema.graphql`: the GraphQL schema from which the codegen starts
+- `schema/: the GraphQL schema from which the codegen starts
 - `server.go`: A testing serving where we can test the 2 backends defined in `assembler/backends`
 - `graphql.go`: Mostly empty, contains load bearing comment to make sure Go code